datalin/PrivateAI/README.md

 Talk to an offline and Private AI with all of your private data.

 # Goals
+Answers the following Questions:
-- Answers the Question: A offline private Small Language Modle running on your laptop, which has access to all of my digital history, can it significantly impact my life?
+- An offline private Small Language Model(PrivateAI) running on your laptop, which has access to all of my digital history, can it significantly impact my life?
+- Can a PrivateAI help me prep better for business meetings?
+- Can a PrivateAI help remind me things on demand?
+- Can a PrivateAI be a good therapist?

 # Tasks
 - [ ] Start with a Jupyter Notebook with Chat Interface